-As explained on page 11, each Lifestyle strategy starts to move your savings automatically into lower risk investments when you get within around five years of your Target Retirement Age.
+Each Lifestyle strategy starts to move your savings automatically into lower risk investments when you get within around five years of your Target Retirement Age.

 At this point, the Trustee will write to you and ask you to check that you are in the most appropriate Lifestyle strategy for your plans.